 According to their calculations, there could be two possibilities for new particles.
 In one scenario, they suggest that the Kaon might decay into a pion — a subatomic particle with a mass about 270 times that of an electron — and some sort of invisible particle.
 Or, the researchers in the KOTO experiment could have witnessed the production and decay of something completely unknown to physicists.

 Researchers in Japan are conducting a special data run to confirm whether the previous observations were true detections of new particles or simply noise.

 “If it’s confirmed, it’s very exciting because it’s completely unexpected,” Tobioka said.
 “It might be noise, but it might not be.
-In this case, expectation of noise is very low, so even one event or observation is very striking.
-And in this case there were four.”
+In this case, the expectation of noise is very low, so even one event or observation is very striking.
+And in this case, there were four.”

 Reference: “New Physics Implications of Recent Search for KL→π0ν¯ν at KOTO” by Teppei Kitahara, Takemichi Okui, Gilad Perez, Yotam Soreq and Kohsaku Tobioka, 19 February 2020, Physical Review Letters.

 Okui and Tobioka’s co-authors on this study were Teppei Kitahara and Yotam Soreg from the Israel Institute of Technology and Gilad Perez from the Weizmann Institute of Science in Israel.

 This research is funded by the Department of Energy.